Monica KiryaU4 Deputy Director (interim)

-Previously, I lectured at Makerere and Cavendish Universities in Uganda and was Dean of Law at Cavendish University.
-I was also an external consultant with various NGOs, international organisations and justice, law and order sector agencies, providing technical assistance on human rights, gender mainstreaming, legal reform, strategy development and improving processes and procedures.
-I was Assistant Lead Counsel to the Commission of Inquiry into Allegations of Corruption in Uganda Revenue Authority (2002-2003) and subsequently wrote my PhD thesis on the role of commissions of inquiry in the fight against corruption in Uganda.
+Previously, I was a law lecturer at Makerere and Cavendish Universities in Uganda and was Dean of Law at Cavendish University.
+I was also an external consultant with various NGOs, international organisations and justice, law and order sector agencies, providing technical assistance on access to justice, human rights, gender mainstreaming, legal reform, strategy development and improving processes and procedures.
+I was Assistant Lead Counsel to the Commission of Inquiry into Allegations of Corruption in Uganda Revenue Authority (2002–2003).
+I was subsequently awarded a Commonwealth Ph.D.
+Scholarship and wrote my thesis on the role of commissions of inquiry in the fight against corruption in Uganda.

 I am an Advocate of the High Court of Uganda and a member of the Uganda Association of Women Lawyers.
 I hold a Bachelor of Laws (Hons) Degree from Makerere University, a Post-Graduate Diploma in Legal Practice from the Uganda Law Development Centre, a Masters’ in Law and Development from the University of Warwick, UK and a PhD in Law, also from Warwick.